-To send flowers in memory of Nona Estelle Wright, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Nona Estelle Wright, please visit our Heartfelt Sympathies Store.

 Known as “Mother”, “Grandma” and “Greatmama”, she was the mother of 9 children: Sherry Herrington (Bill), Bruce Wright (Suzanne), Jamie Wright (Ruth), Jack Wright (Penny), Ann Tilton (J.J.), Bobby Wright (Jill), Alan Wright (Annie), Paul Wright (Megan) and Marissa Alexander (Toby).
 She has 45 grandchildren, 82 great-grandchildren and 9 great-great-grandchildren.

 She is preceded in death by her husband of 64 years, Jack Turner Wright and her parents, William and Lillian (Ricks) McClellan, 3 brothers, Ray, Bobby and Billy McClellan and a sister, Jeannie McClellan Wright.
 She is survived by a sister, Betty McClellan Adams (Willie) and 2 sisters-in-law, Carla McCollough (Robert) and Nadyne McClellan.

 She was an avid genealogist and family historian, compiling several books of stories on her ancestors and leaving innumerable valuable records for her posterity.